Seekatar/GpioPlayground/README.md

 # Highlights

 ## NeopixelNightlight
 Using the [NeoPixel ring](https://www.adafruit.com/products/1643), this project creates a multi-mode nightlight to allow someone who needs glasses to tell how long before the alarm will be going off.
-See more [here](https://github.com/Seekatar/GpioPlayground/wiki/Neopixel-Nightlight)
+See more on the [wiki](https://github.com/Seekatar/GpioPlayground/wiki/Neopixel-Nightlight) or technical details in its [README](NeoPixelNightLight/README.md)

 ## TempPressSensor
 This uses the [Adafruit Feather M0 WiFi](https://www.adafruit.com/products/3010), [Feather Wing OLED](https://www.adafruit.com/products/2900), and [BME280 sensor](https://www.adafruit.com/products/2652) to report to Adafruit's [IoT](https://learn.adafruit.com/adafruit-io) service.